“The earth is the LORD’s, and everything in it, the world, and all who live in it.” -Psalm 24:1

 If you are interested in making estate, stock, equities, or other gifts, please contact Aneta in the church office for details on how the process works.

-A note about tax-deductible giving: As a charitable organization, your giving to First Presbyterian Church Montrose is tax deductible.
-All financial gifts will be recorded by FPC, and an end of year giving summary will be provided to you.
-As we look forward to 2018 and the new tax laws going into effect, it is likely that your giving will not be tax-deductible, but a part of your new Standard Deduction.
+A note about tax-deductible giving: As a charitable organization, giving to First Presbyterian Church Montrose is still tax deductible if you itemize.
+Under the new tax laws it is possible that your giving will not be tax-deductible per se, but instead be lumped in as part of your new Standard Deduction.
+See your tax professional for advice.

 Need assistance?
 Please fill out the form below and we'll walk you through the process.